Export to Word, PDF or another file format in Pages on Mac

-If you’ve added marks or edits using Smart Annotation, they won’t appear in exported Word, EPUB or Pages ’09 documents.
-In an exported PDF, annotations appear if they were visible when you exported.
+If you added marks or edits using smart annotations, they won’t appear in exported Word, EPUB or Pages ’09 documents.
+You can export a document to PDF with or without smart annotations and comments.

 Note: If the original file has a password, it applies to copies exported in PDF, Word and Pages ’09 formats, but you can change or remove it.